geoadmin/mf-chsdi3/chsdi/static/doc/source/services/sdiservices.rst

 Mapbox Vector Tiles
 -------------------
 A RESTFul implementation of `Mapbox Vector Tiles <https://www.mapbox.com/vector-tiles>`_.
 For the testing phase, the service is free for use.
+See conditions `conditions <https://www.swisstopo.ch>`_ give us feedback via our `survey <https://findmind.ch/c/23dXpBlbQq>`_

 The service provides both *tiles* and *styles* that the customer can use.